CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-02b-Python-Ex2.md

     $
     ```

-3. Now that the virtual environment is created, go ahead and activate it so that any packages installed for your
+4. Now that the virtual environment is created, go ahead and activate it so that any packages installed for your
 project will stay within this specific environment.
 This is done by running the `activate` command in the virtual
 environment directory you created.
-The path to the `activate` command will vary based on the platform you working.
+The path to the `activate` command will vary based on the platform you are working.
-For Windows, the `activate` command can be found in `Scripts` directory, for example `pythonenv/Scripts/activate`.
+For Windows, the `activate` command can be found in the `Scripts` directory, for example `pythonenv/Scripts/activate`.
 For macOS and Linux, the `activate` command can be found in the `bin` directory, for example `pythonenv/bin/activate`.

-    For the purposes of this lab in the Windows lab environment we've prepared for you, using the Git Bash terminal
+    For the purposes of this lab in the Windows lab environment we've prepared for you, activate the Python virtual
-    application, activate the Python virtual environment with the command `source pythonenv/Scripts/activate`, for example:
+    environment with the command `source pythonenv/Scripts/activate`:

     ```
     $ source pythonenv/Scripts/activate